oracle-livelabs/database/microtx-xa-stock-broker-app/integrate-microtx-lib-files/integrate-microtx-lib-files.md

 ## Task 2: Configure the Stock Broker Application as a Transaction Participant

-Since the Stock broker app participates in the transaction in addition to initiating the transaction, you must make additional configurations for the application to participate in the transaction and communicate with its resource manager.
+Since the Stock broker application participates in the transaction in addition to initiating the transaction, you must make additional configurations for the application to participate in the transaction and communicate with its resource manager.

+Uncomment all the lines of code in the following files:

+* `DatasourceConfigurations.java` file located in the `/com/oracle/tmm/stockbroker` package of the `StockBroker` application.
+* `TMMConfigurations.java` file located in the `/com/oracle/tmm/stockbroker` package of the `StockBroker` application.
+* `AccountServiceImpl.java` file located in the `/com/oracle/tmm/stockbroker/service/impl/` package of the `StockBroker` application.
+* `StockBrokerTransactionServiceImpl.java` file located in the `/com/oracle/tmm/stockbroker/service/impl/` package of the `StockBroker` application.

+The following section provides reference information about each line of code that you must uncomment and its purpose.
+You can skip this reading this section, if you only want to quickly uncomment the code and run the application.
+You can return to this section later to understand the purpose of each line of code that you uncomment.

 When you integrate the MicroTx client library for Java with the Stock broker application, the library performs the following functions: